-Choose how and when you can delay making your second payment on account for the 2019 to 2020 tax year.
+Check what you need to do after 31 July 2020 if you chose to defer your second payment on account for the 2019 to 2020 tax year.

-You have the option to defer your second payment on account if you’re:
+You had the option to defer your second payment on account if you were:

 - registered in the UK for Self Assessment and

-- finding it difficult to make your second payment on account by 31 July 2020 due to the impact of coronavirus
+- finding it difficult to make that payment by 31 July 2020 due to the impact of coronavirus

 You can check payments you need to make towards your next tax bill by signing in to your online account.

-You can pay your second payment on account bill in full any time between 31 July 2020 and 31 January 2021 using the online service.
+You can pay your deferred July 2020 payment on account in full any time between now and 31 January 2021 using the online service.

-If you choose to defer and normally make your payments on account by Direct Debit, you should cancel your Direct Debit through your bank as soon as possible so that HMRC will not automatically collect any payment due.
-You can cancel online if you’re registered for online banking.
+If you normally pay by Direct Debit but chose to defer your July 2020 payment on account, you should have cancelled your Direct Debit through your bank so that we did not automatically collect any payment due.

 How to get help